We are committed to providing transparent and clear information regarding your water and sewer bill.

 Whom can I contact to obtain account information or ask questions regarding my water bill?

-You can call Customer Services at (415) 551-3000 or visit the Customer Services Counter located on the 1st Floor of 525 Golden Gate Avenue, Monday through Friday from 8am to 5pm (except for City holidays).
-Due to the COVID-19 Shelter-In-Place Order, our office building at 525 Golden Gate Avenue is currently closed to the public.
+You can call Customer Services at (415) 551-3000 or visit the Customer Services Counter located on the 1st Floor of 525 Golden Gate Avenue, Monday through Friday from 10am to 2pm (except for City holidays).

 What is “CAP”?

-Our Community Assistance Program (CAP) offers qualifying low income Single-Family Residential customers a 15% discount on water and 35% discount on wastewater charges.
-To learn more, visit Community Assistance Program.
+Our Customer Assistance Program (CAP) offers qualifying low income Single-Family Residential customers a 25% discount on water and 25% discount on wastewater charges.
+To learn more, visit Customer Assistance Program.

 What is a “CCF”?